qian-yu-db/Fins-SSA-GenAi-Offerings/call_center_genAI_apps/transcripts_summarization_rag_chatbot/README.md

 ### Step 3.
 RAG Chatbot with Databricks DBRX Fundation LLM

-* Run notebook **`03-Knowledge-Chatbot-RAG`** to create a vector search index using the result delta table of the previous notebook **`02-Prompt-Engineerin`**, we then build a RAG Chatbot with the Databricks DBRX foundation model using the vector search index as context.
-Lastly, we deploy the chat model to Databricks Model Serving Endpoint
+* Run notebook **`03-Knowledge-Chatbot-RAG`** to create a vector search index using the result delta table of the previous notebook **`03-Prompt-Engineering`**, we then build a RAG Chatbot with the Databricks DBRX foundation model using the vector search index as context.
+Lastly, we deploy the chat model to Databricks Model Serving Endpoint using Mosaic agent framework which creates a review app for the expert review process